NewLeaf: History

 The first Flair Airlines flight operated for NewLeaf took off on July 25, 2016, departing Hamilton for Winnipeg.

-The company had announced that it would offer flights from Calgary and Edmonton to Phoenix–Mesa Gateway Airport commencing January 19, 2017 and from Hamilton to Melbourne Orlando International Airport, commencing January 15, 2017, but on January 3, 2017 they cancelled both routes, indicating that competition from WestJet on the same routes made them non-viable.
-The company had already sold many tickets to both new destinations when they cancelled the routes.
-NewLeaf is only refunding passengers the money that they paid, even though the Canadian Transportation Agency's notice to carriers standards of practice require them to book passengers on another airline, since the cancellation was under the company's control.
+The company had announced that it would offer flights from Calgary and Edmonton to Phoenix–Mesa Gateway Airport commencing January 19, 2017, and from Hamilton to Melbourne Orlando International Airport, commencing January 15, 2017, but on January 3, 2017, they cancelled both routes, indicating that competition from WestJet on the same routes made them non-viable.
+The company had already sold many tickets to both destinations when they cancelled the routes.
 Passenger rights advocate Gabor Lukacs said, "it appears they are skirting their obligation to the public.
 This is a very very troublesome attitude."
-The CTA confirmed that because it is not an airline that the company does not fall under its jurisdiction.
+The CTA said that because it was not an airline, the company did not fall under its jurisdiction.
 Airline analyst Rick Erickson said, "that's one of the risks you take when you go with a new startup versus one of the very well established majors.
 You can't be selling a $150 ticket to Phoenix, one way, and begin to think you can put that passenger on another carrier.
 Say a U.S. carrier going over Denver, the ticket is going to be $450, and NewLeaf just can't handle those costs."

 In January 2017 NewLeaf cancelled a series of Sunday flights from Hamilton to Halifax, Halifax to Hamilton, Abbotsford to Edmonton and from Edmonton to Kelowna, citing a scheduling conflict with Flair Airlines that resulted in a lack of aircraft to fly the routes.
-NewLeaf spokeswoman Julie Rempel said that the "schedule change" would last six weeks and stated that "passengers have either been re-accommodated or can travel with us on a different day."
+NewLeaf spokeswoman Julie Rempel said that the "schedule change" would last six weeks and stated that "passengers have either been re-accommodated or can travel with us on a different day".